 The communication cable is not provided by VARTA.
 These are available from our distributors.
 See contact details on page 7.
-VARTA recommends to use Tyco Amphenol LTW 12-05BMMA-SL8001 or similar.
+VARTA recommends to use Tyco Amphenol LTW 12-05BMIA-SL8001 or similar.
+See page 36 for the wire drawing.

 c.
 CAN termination resistor